 appoint associate members in accordance with the Bye-Laws.

-The composition and proceedings of the AGM shall be set out in the Bye-Laws (Schedule 2).
+The composition and proceedings of the AGM shall be set out in Schedule 2.
 No Member may hold more than one seat on the Executive Committee at any one time.

 Indemnity